vesvault/libVES/README.md

 ## libVES.js

-A JavaScript end-to-end encryption API library.
+A JavaScript end-to-end encryption API library with [VESrecovery](https://www.vesvault.com/#vault)™: Encrypt Everything without fear of losing the Key.

 Run Makefile.pl to generate a consolidated js file, and a minified version of it.